tycho01/react-storybook/docs/api.md

 ## Custom webpack Configurations

-React Storybook is built on top of webpack.
-If you need, you can customize the webpack configurations used by React Storybook.
+Ng2 Storybook is built on top of webpack.
+If you need, you can customize the webpack configurations used by Ng2 Storybook.

 We usually use this feature to add CSS support.